 At Georgia Bone & Joint, we understand that pain in the hip can make everyday tasks difficult.

 Why choose Georgia Bone & Joint?

 Our hip surgeons at Georgia Bone & Joint have completed additional training specifically in the hip.
-With this advanced training, DR. MICHAEL GRUBER, DR. GEORGE BALLANTYNE, DR. JAYSON MCMATH, DR. JACK POWELL, and DR. DAVID HEINSCH have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.
+With this advanced training, DR. MICHAEL GRUBER, DR. GEORGE BALLANTYNE, DR. JAYSON MCMATH, DR. CLARK WALKER, DR. SHIVAM DESAI, and our non-operative orthopedic physician, DR. TREVOR TURNER have the experience and expertise to assess, diagnose, and treat your hip injury or condition individually to your needs.